STFleming/mlir-aie/reference_designs/utils/aietrace/README.md

-# aietrace : a Python parser for AIE trace files
+# aietrace : a utility for parsing AIE trace files

-This python package contains a utility for parsing events from AIE trace files.
-It can be used to generate files in a format consumable by perfetto allowing events to be visualised and inspected inspected.
+This Python package contains a utility for parsing events from AIE trace files.
+It can convert raw trace files into a format consumable by Perfetto, allowing events to be visualised and inspected.

 ### installation